SpoorthiBekal2000/M1_BookManagementSystem_App/1_Requirements/README.md

 Book management
 ## Research
-It consists of various features which is helpful to store the details of the book and manage it efficiently.It helps to search the required book easily.
+It consists of features which is helpful to store the details of the book and manage it efficiently.It helps to search the required book easily.

 ## High level requirement
 * Display the details of the book.